foxycoder/postal/README.md

 Web Application where Users make posts and like other user's posts.

-Purpose: Illustrate buidling an application with Users & Authentication from Devise.
+Purpose: Illustrate building an application with Users & Authentication from Devise.

+For later reference, complete source can be found on github at [https://github.com/gandjhar/postal](https://github.com/gandjhar/postal)

 <br>
 <img src="http://cd.sseu.re/postal/like-post.png" width="600px" />